Homes evacuated after gas line ruptured in North Philadelphia

-PHILADELPHIA (WPVI) -- Seven homes in North Philadelphia have been evacuated due to a rupture in a gas line causing a leak.
+PHILADELPHIA (WPVI) -- More than a dozen homes in North Philadelphia were evacuated due to a rupture in a gas line that caused a leak.

 Chopper 6 was over the scene near 18th and Diamond Streets.